tube0013/tube_gateways/README.md

     <img src="https://github.com/tube0013/tube_gateways/raw/main/images/efr32_connection.png" width="300">

+## Zigbee2MQTT
     **For Zigbee2mqtt - Only the CC2652p based gateway is supported at this time:**

+    No need to pass any devices through to Zigbee2MQTT docker container setups.
+    The docker containers for Zigbee2MQTT do not seem to work well with mdns, so use the ip address of the coordinator here:

     in the Zigbee2MQTT `configuration.yaml`

-    ```
-    serial:
-      port: 'tcp://tube_zb_gw_cc2652p2.local:6638'

-    ```

-    No need to pass any devices through to Zigbee2MQTT docker container setups.
-Also the docker containers for Zigbee2MQTT do not seem to work well with mdns, so best to use the ip address of the coordinator here:

     ```
     serial: